Education & Training Committee

 District Chief Judge

-The purpose of the High Performance Leadership (HPL) is to apply your leadership and planning knowledge to develop a project plan, organize a guidance committee, lead others, and implement your plan with the help of a team.
-The HPL project can be any project chosen by the leader.
+The purpose of the Distinguished Toastmaster project or the High Performance Leadership (HPL) project is to apply your leadership and planning knowledge to develop a project plan, organize a guidance committee, lead others, and execute your plan with the help of a team.
+The DTM or HPL project can be any project chosen by the leader.